Broadway Student Housing

 Residents will benefit from a new spot to grab coffee, wine, or a bite to eat, either in a new café or on the sidewalk under the new tree canopy.
 The building will offer hotel conveniences to tenants and fit in seamlessly with the surrounding neighborhood.
 This new building will be designed to fit the way people live, work, and play.

-Collaborating with residents, the City of Portland, and other building owners in the design
+Collaborating with Residents, the City of Portland, and other Building Owners in the Design

 After consulting with the City of Portland and attending two meetings with the Pearl District Neighborhood Association’s Land Use and Transportation Committee, the design team has submitted its land use application to the City.
 The team took into consideration all concerns and suggestions through a highly collaborative process.